 For most of the above funding sources, the exact amount that will be received is unknown at this time and is estimated based on past experience and the most current information available.
-During the 2022-2023 fiscal year, EMSWCD had submitted an application to the USDA for a large grant opportunity; however, has not received word about it's status as of this writing.
-Should EMSWCD receive this grant, it will have an impact as a resource and as an expenditure.

 2.2 Expenditures/Requirements

 Budgeted expenditures (i.e., anticipated costs) are grouped and tracked by fund.
 Each fund is described below.